veronewra/320final/index.md

 # dont need THAT much past data, I think 5 million years will suffice?
 df = df[df['time'] >= -5000]

+# notice that there arent any None / null values in this dataset;
+# dont forget to check datasets (or use the .notna() function)

 # we have to convert the data to numerical data so that we can use it
 # notice that the format of the numbers is weird; ends with something like "D-01"